sajithasela/MotionalTestFramework/README.md

 Getting Error Message "Driver is not executable.

 Solution :
-Navigate to Driver Folder then open in terminal chmod 750 chromedriver
+Navigate to Driver Folder then open in terminal and run "chmod 750 chromedriver"

 ##### Outputs
 		Generating Report